jariCruz/vue-docker/README.md

 -> sudo chown -R $USER:$USER frontend (this is the name of vue project folder used in sample.)

+2. Create Dockerfile inside frontend with this contents in it. -> touch frontend/Dockerfile

+# Use a Node.js base image
+FROM node:lts

+# Set the working directory
+WORKDIR /var/www/html/app

+# Copy package.json and package-lock.json
+COPY package*.json ./

+# Install project dependencies
+RUN npm install

+# Copy the rest of the application code
+COPY . .

+# Expose the application port
+EXPOSE 8000

+# Start the application
+CMD [ "npm", "run", "dev" ]

+3. Then create docker-compose.yml at the project's root with this contents in it. -> touch docker-compose.yml

+version: "3"
+services:
+  frontend:
+    build: ./frontend
+    ports:
+      - "8000:8000"
+    volumes:
+      - ./frontend/:/var/www/html/app

-2. Run npm install -> docker compose run --rm frontend npm install (you can run this even outside of the frontend folder, reason is because build was already pointing at the frontend folder meaning the npm install will always be run inside it.)
+4. Run npm install -> docker compose run --rm frontend npm install (you can run this even outside of the frontend folder, reason is because build was already pointing at the frontend folder meaning the npm install will always be run inside it.)

-3. Modify vite.config.js and package.json
+5. Modify vite.config.js and package.json

 vite.config.js (add server data with port: 8000 <-- this is declared in Dockerfile expose.)